fieldtrip/website/development/project/fns.md

 electrodes.h5 contains the electrodes matrix with a row for each electrode and 4 columns (X,Y,Z positions of the electrode in voxel space) and label.

-contable.csv is a comma saparated file which assigns a conductivity value for each tissue type present in the analyze file.
+contable.csv is a comma separated file which assigns a conductivity value for each tissue type present in the analyze file.

 ## Steps to be taken